brefphp/bref/README.md

 - Avoid using a temporary file for the output
 - Test framework
 - Move to serverless plugin entirely?
+- Separate the deploy tool from the framework to minimize dependencies

 ## Setup